gvwilson/thirdbit/_posts/2007/2007-11-08-file-under-still-not-getting-it.md

   gripes about how uninterested most people are in science.
 Maybe they're just uninterested in <em>his</em> kind of science.
-Ending segregation in the American South was a more passionate issue than going to the Moon, and rightly so; if scientists Kaku understood that figuring out how to raise a billion people out of abject poverty, <em>and then doing it</em>, would be a greater adventure than bending light to make things invisible, maybe more people would
+Ending segregation in the American South was a more passionate issue than going to the Moon, and rightly so; if scientists like Kaku understood that figuring out how to raise a billion people out of abject poverty, <em>and then doing it</em>, would be a greater adventure than bending light to make things invisible, maybe more people would